 |Degree Fields||Construction management, occupational health and safety, engineering, or a related field|

-|Experience||5-7 years of experience**|
+|Experience||5-7 years of experience is common|

 |Certification||Some employers require certification|

-Step 1: Earn a Bachelor's Degree
+Earn a Bachelor's Degree

 Employers of construction site safety managers often look for job candidates who have a bachelor's degree in a field like construction management or engineering.
-Courses in a 4-year program in construction management might cover blueprint reading, construction materials and methods, construction safety, quality assurance, and use of various types of construction equipment.
+Courses in a four-year program in construction management might cover blueprint reading, construction materials and methods, construction safety, quality assurance, and use of various types of construction equipment.
 Students also are likely to take classes meant to build their communication and management skills.

 Prospective construction site safety managers also might consider a bachelor's degree program in occupational health and safety.
 These programs typically address areas like inspection, safety, laws, legislation, and program management.
 Advanced topics might include workers' compensation, industrial hygiene, and safety training.

-- Become fluent in Spanish.
 Some employers require that construction site safety managers are able to speak both English and Spanish so those managers can communicate with and train employees for whom Spanish is the primary language.
 Construction management students might have the option to take Spanish classes as electives or to minor or even double major in this language.

-- Earn CPR/first aid certification.
 Some employers also seek construction site safety managers who are certified in cardiopulmonary resuscitation and first aid.
 Certification courses often are available through postsecondary institutions, community centers, churches, health care facilities, and chapters of the American Red Cross.

-Step 2: Find an Entry-Level Job
+Get an Entry-Level Job

 Most positions in construction safety management require experience in the construction field, as well as knowledge of safety programs.
 An entry-level position in construction can provide needed experience with aerial platforms, boom and scissor lifts, cranes, riggings, and scaffolds.
 Entry-level workers also might receive fall protection and hazardous materials training.